mooneta/mooneta.github.io/_posts/2024-5-19-notes-on-readings-in-chalmers-pom-anthology.md

 22. “The Many Problems of Mental Causation,” Jaegwon Kim

+    Mental causation is important for human agency, knowledge, and psychology.
     Three problems of mental causation:

     (a) Some think that there are no *laws* connecting mental phenomena to mental or